Astrology: Ancient objections

 The Roman orator Cicero objected to astrology.

-The Hellenistic schools of philosophical skepticism criticized astrology, alongside all other beliefs.
-Criticism of astrology by academic skeptics such as Carneades, Cicero, and Favorinus; Pyrrhonists such as Sextus Empiricus; and neoplatonists such as Plotinus, has been preserved.
+The Hellenistic schools of philosophical scepticism criticized astrology, alongside all other beliefs.
+Criticism of astrology by academic sceptics such as Carneades, Cicero, and Favorinus; Pyrrhonists such as Sextus Empiricus; and neoplatonists such as Plotinus, has been preserved.

 Carneades argued that belief in fate denies free will and morality; that people born at different times can all die in the same accident or battle; and that contrary to uniform influences from the stars, tribes and cultures are all different.

-Cicero, in De Divinatione, leveled a critique of astrology that some modern philosophers consider to be the first working definition of pseudoscience and the answer to the demarcation problem.
+Cicero, in De Divinatione, levelled a critique of astrology that some modern philosophers consider to be the first working definition of pseudoscience and the answer to the demarcation problem.
 The philosopher of science Massimo Pigliucci, building on the work of the historian of science, Damian Fernandez-Beanato, argues that Cicero outlined a "convincing distinction between astrology and astronomy that remains valid in the twenty-first century."
 Cicero stated the twins objection (that with close birth times, personal outcomes can be very different), later developed by Augustine.
 He argued that since the other planets are much more distant from the Earth than the Moon, they could have only very tiny influence compared to the Moon's.
 He also argued that if astrology explains everything about a person's fate, then it wrongly ignores the visible effect of inherited ability and parenting, changes in health worked by medicine, or the effects of the weather on people.
 The historian Stefano Rapisarda notes that the text is formally "equally balanced between pro and contra, and no final or definite answer is given."